muskan7089/Pyrahacks/BloodDonationTracker/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/blood-donation-website.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd blood-donation-website`
+2. Navigate to the project directory
 3. Open `index.html` in your web browser to access the website.